Dick's Canoes

 Special Conditions on Public Use

-Access is open from 30 minutes before sunrise to 30 minutes after sunset for bank angling and launching non-motorized boats, canoes, kayaks, or other floatable devices for the purpose of fishing.
-Vehicle and trailer parking by anglers shall be in designated areas and by permit only.
-There is a $6 per boat daily launch fee; this includes take-outs as well.
-No access fee is required for anglers who walk in to fish from the bank.
+Access is open from 30 minutes before sunrise to 30 minutes after sunset for launching non-motorized boats, canoes, or kayaks for the purpose of fishing or paddling.
+Vehicle and trailer parking by visitors shall be in designated areas only.
 Dick’s Canoes requests that users fill out a liability form before accessing the property.
+Please call (254) 733-7306 for details.

 Pack It In, Pack It Out